timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

 * Nathan is one of the best coders I know,
-  - but there's a barrier here.
+  - but there's still a barrier here.
   - we have all experienced this.
 * It's easy to forget or dismiss this barrier
   - these things seem mundane to us now...
-  - but only a small target audience has the background to pick up our tools quickly
+  - but learning new tools is often frustrating

 ---